Welcome to today's edition of the Rush 24-7 podcast.

 I'm watching, I mean, everybody's in the tank on this now.

-Uh, even even Fox Business News, the Fox News channel, wherever CNBC they're all in the tank, nobody can get a loan now.
+Even Fox Business News, the Fox News channel, wherever CNBC, they're all in the tank.

-Nobody can get any money, nobody can do diddly squat.
+Nobody can do diddly squat.

-Uh I just uh it's not my experience.
+I just, it's not my experience.

-I mean, I actually saw somebody today say on television, people cannot buy cars, that car dealerships, people that are at car dealerships are calling CNBC and Foxing, we can't sell cars because we don't have any financing.
+I mean, I actually saw somebody today say on television, people cannot buy cars, that car dealerships, people that are at car dealerships are calling CNBC and Foxing.

 Are the dealerships still open?

-You go in there to test drive a car, will it let you test drive a car?
+You go in there to test drive a car?

-Prices, price, prices are pretty good too.
+Prices are pretty good too.

-And I General Motors is a sponsor here.
+And General Motors is a sponsor here.

 Now, folks, don't misunderstand me.

-When I got to New York in 1988 and started familiarizing myself with the place there, I have been wondering about how many people, I mean, how many people personally and in business have been living on money that they have nowhere near earned, that it is borrowed, leveraged, or what have you.
+When I got to New York in 1988 and I started familiarizing myself with the place there, I have been wondering about how many people, I mean, how many people personally and in business have been living on money that they have nowhere near earned, that it is borrowed, leveraged, or what have you.

-I think there's a whole lot of consumer credit out there too that's about to explode, or could it's uh it's it's a it's apparent that uh there's there's the value of things uh may wa be wildly overstated, and there's a correction going on here because there's have to have been a lot of people and businesses playing with money they didn't have, figuring it was going to be there at some point down the road.
+It's apparent that the value of things may be widely overstated, and there's a correction going on here because there's have to have been a lot of people and businesses playing with money they didn't have, figuring it was going to be there at some point down the road.

 We know that's what happened.